 "This is similar to people on two sides of a constitutional debate both saying, “Well, we go by what the Constitution says, whereas you guys don’t.”
 The U.S. Constitution, like the Bible, is not sufficient in and of itself to resolve differing interpretations.
 Judges and courts are necessary, and their decrees are legally binding.
 Supreme Court rulings cannot be overturned except by a future ruling or constitutional amendment.
 In any event, there is always a final appeal that settles the matter."

 This comparison is highly deceptive because the constitution and the appointed judges who provide interpretations for lawmakers are fallible (whereas the pope claims to have been bestowed a charisma of infallibility in proclaiming dogmas).
 Secondly, it is merely assumed by Catholics that the church must be governed by an earthly head.
 That idea cannot even be found in the New Testament.
 Moreover, God is perfectly capable of revealing His truth to children or even the uneducated.
-Human leaders can become corrupt (1 Samuel 8; 2 Kings 22:8-13).
-Unity is meaningless apart from truth.
+Human leadership can and has become corrupt (1 Samuel 8; 2 Kings 22:8-13).
 What we should be striving for is unity according to Scripture.
-God given revelation is the final appeal that should settle doctrinal disputes.
+God given revelation is the final court of appeal that should settle doctrinal disputes.